lantunes/netomaton/demos/restricted_boltzmann_machine/README.md

 # Restricted Boltzmann Machine

-The Restricted Boltzmann Machine (RBM) is a stochastic neural network that is often used in machine learning tasks, such as classification and generative modelling.
+The Restricted Boltzmann Machine (RBM) is a stochastic neural network that is often used in machine learning tasks, such as in classification and generative modelling.
 The original Boltzmann Machine can be thought of as a stochastic version of a Hopfield Network, with the novel element of consisting of separate "visible" and "hidden" units.
 The RBM further introduces the constraint that connections can only exist between visible and hidden units, and not between units of the same type.
 The resulting network thus adopts a bipartite graph topology.